MAiKo26/astro-dotnet-pokemon-review/README.md

 ## Overview

 Welcome to the Pokemon Review API repository!
 This project is a C# ASP.NET Core API backend paired with an Astro Front-End for managing Pokemon reviews.
+Followed this [Tutorial](https://www.youtube.com/watch?v=_8nLSsK5NDo&list=PL82C6-O4XrHdiS10BLh23x71ve9mQCln0) doing the ASP.NET API then added my modifications and Front-end.

 ## Features